Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: Continuous game

-Assume that $(V,F)$ is an equilibrium solution to VP; in particular, recalling notations \ref{notation_V_F}, $(V_i,F_i) $ is a regular solution to VP$_{\{i,j\}}(F_j)$ and according to Definition \ref{def:regular_sol_VP} (4.7) we have
+In this section we present an informal discussion about the structure and the regularity of the value function $V$, namely the equilibrium solution to the variational problem VP in the sense of Definition \ref{def:equilibrium_sol}.

+Recalling Notation \ref{notation_V_F}, we first observe that, by conditions (iii) in Definition \ref{def:regular_sol_VP}, on the joint waiting region the following elliptic system should be satisfied:

-Equation \eqref{eq:1a} can be interpreted as a second order ODE parametrized by the vector $y$, for which $R_i$ in \eqref{eq:Ri} is a particular solution.
-Reasoning as in \cite{MR4305783}, one finds that $V_i$ should correspond to a function
+Equation \eqref{eq:1a} can be interpreted as a second order ODE parameterized by the vector $y$, for which $R_i$ in \eqref{eq:Ri} is a particular solution.
+Following the arguments in \cite{MR4305783}, one finds that $V$ ($=V_1$) necessarily takes the form